alexcroitoru/Python---Utilizing-Visualizations/README.md

 In this section, you will use hvplot to create two interactive visulizations of average prices with a dropdown selector for the neighborhood.
 The first visualization will be a line plot showing the trend of average price per square foot over time for each neighborhood.
 The second will be a line plot showing the trend of average montly rent over time for each neighborhood.

-**Hint:** It will be easier to create a new DataFrame from grouping the data and calculating the mean prices for each year and neighborhood.

   ![avg-price-neighborhood.png](Images/avg-price-neighborhood.png)